 By Spring 2021, Moonbox staff will engage in quarterly training including but not limited to implicit bias training, anti-racism in theater training, bystander intervention training, conflict de-escalation training, and harassment prevention training.

-Historically, we acknowledge that we have fallen short in the following and we commit to changing that by:
+Historically, we feel that we have fallen short in achieving sufficient levels of equity and representation, and we commit to changing that by:

-Moonbox will be intentional in our marketing.
-We will commit to seeking ways to share our productions with the broader community.
-We will increase our BIPOC audience attendance by 25% in 2021 with the ultimate goal that everyone is welcomed.
+Moonbox will be intentional in our marketing, seeking ways to share our productions with the broader community.
+Specifically, we will increase our visibility within BIPOC* communities in a through direct and dedicated marketing, mailers, and digital engagement to increase BIPOC* audience attendance, creating a community where everyone is welcomed.

-Moonbox will deepen our engagement with BIPOC Non-Profit Partners; these BIPOC partnerships will make up 50% of the Non-Profit Partners for each season.
+Moonbox will deepen our engagement with BIPOC-led and -focused Non-Profit Partners; these BIPOC partnerships will make up 50% of the Non-Profit Partners for each season.

 Allison Olivia Choat (she, her, hers/ they, them, theirs) is an IRNE and Elliot Norton award-winning theater artist whose work lies at the intersection of direction, design, and physical storytelling.
 She is honored to be Associate Artistic Director of Moonbox Productions and Founding Partner of the company...